 Ultimately, we just need to find a method that suits us.
 Note that I do not bank very heavily on the 'bonus interest' offerings from the banks to squeeze more, as interest rates keep changing and I would rather focus on my work and such instead of over-fussing over trying to squeeze an extra 0.25% for example.

 Lastly, I definitely don't invest or insure with the banks just to unlock extra interest.
 That is putting the cart before the horse.
 If the banks have something I need (so far nothing yet), then the extra interest is just a bonus by-product to me.

 Hi Bryan.
 Automation is a good choice as it frees up valuable attention/memory.
 Here's how I do mine...

-Read 10 other answers with a Seedly account
+Read 14 other comments with a Seedly account

 You will also enjoy exclusive benefits and get access to members only features.

 Sign up or login with an email here

 OCBC 360 Account